ddev/ddev/docs/users/extend/custom-commands.md

 * DDEV_SITENAME: Project name, like "d8composer".
 * DDEV_TLD: Top-level domain of project, like "ddev.site"
 * DDEV_WEBSERVER_TYPE: nginx-fpm, apache-fpm
+* IS_DDEV_PROJECT: if set to "true" it means that php is running under DDEV

 ### Known Windows OS issues